NikolaJovovic98/Movie-Blog-Project/README.md

 # Movie-Blog-Project
-Basic movie blog project with user registration,login,logout,commenting,and admin panel.In this project you have basic movie blog site where a user can register and then login and logout.If the user is registered or logged in he can leave comments on posts,movies,tv shows.If admin is logged in he can add movies,posts,tv shows, as well as delete all of them or delete user or comment.Logged in user can delete his own comment.You also have search bar where you can search
+Basic movie blog project with user registration,login,logout,commenting,and admin panel.Everything is done with procedural php.In this project you have basic movie blog site where a user can register and then login and logout.If the user is registered or logged in he can leave comments on posts,movies,tv shows.If admin is logged in he can add movies,posts,tv shows, as well as delete all of them or delete user or comment.Logged in user can delete his own comment.You also have search bar where you can search